codewitch-honey-crisis/Regex/README.md

 It can also render state graphs using GraphViz (http://www.graphviz.org)

+It includes an abstract syntax tree/DOM for manipulating expressions

 The source code is heavily partitioned and commented for easy perusal and navigation

 There's an entire associated article on building it at Code Project